discretegames/runmany/README.md

 ### Stdin Section

-Almost exactly like the argv section but for stdin.
+Almost exactly like Argv Sections but for stdin.

 A Stdin Section can either start `Stdin:` to apply to all languages, or `Stdin for Language1, Language2, ...:` to apply to the languages in the comma separated list.
 Either way overwrites any previous stdin set for those languages, but [Also Sections](https://github.com/discretegames/runmany#also-section) can be used to supply multiple stdins.